Case Study / Geological Data Platform

 Introduced advanced filtering, "Result Cards" and Preview that display metadata, sources, and validity quickly.

-Simplified layer management by introducing Layer Control Panel and Layer Catalogue.
+Simplified layer management by introducing a Layer Control Panel and Layer Catalogue.

 01 Homepage